Category Archives: Linux

 You will still need to configure your services to run inside the VRFs though.
 I thought it possible that there might be a more elegant way to do this in systemd now, but the existence of this issue against systemd suggests not.

-This was remarkably difficult to find a simple explanation for on one page and whilst not all that complex to achieve if you understand all of the component parts sometimes it is useful to have a complete explanation and so, hopefully, someone will find this howto useful.
+This was remarkably difficult to find a simple explanation for on one page, and whilst not all that complex to achieve – if you understand all of the component parts – sometimes it is useful to have a complete explanation in one place and so, hopefully, someone will find this howto useful.

 There are a number of reasons to have one or more VRFs (VRF stands for Virtual Routing and Forwarding) added to a system – researching and discussing the *why* of doing this is not in scope for this article – I’m going to assume you know why you’d want to do this.